Post Trek Report: Gerry Reidy

 Congratulations Guys!
 You's did it.
 Look forward to hearing more from you all over the coming 24hrs.

-Messages of congratulations and well wishes for a safe descend are flying in for the team on route to Mweka but Joan Leigh, a walker from Ballyvaughan Fanore Walking Club who was out with us in January 2011 on Mount Kilimanjaro has her own message she wishes to pass on 'Stop moaning and get on with it' best wishes Joan xx (It would take you Joan ha!)
+Messages of congratulations and well wishes for a safe descent are flying in for the team on route to Mweka but Joan Leigh, a walker from Ballyvaughan Fanore Walking Club who was out with us in January 2011 on Mount Kilimanjaro, has her own message she wishes to pass on 'Stop moaning and get on with it' best wishes Joan xx (It would take you Joan ha!)

 14:45 (12:45 Irish time) Back at Barafu Camp and enjoying a much deserved rest before lunch, a call from Mary confirms that the team had a very long and enduring summit attempt with the weather taking a turn for the worst not long after their trek began.
-'But everyone was determined and strong and it was a great achievement for us all to stand their on Uhuru Peak together and celebrate our journey and summit success'
+'But everyone was determined and strong and it was a great achievement for us all to stand there on Uhuru Peak together and celebrate our journey and summit success'

 The team were to descend later today to Mweka Camp but as their night was long, a decision was made to stay at a closer Camp, Millenium Camp, that is located on the Mweka route but a shorter distance from Barafu.
 'Right now we are all exhausted.
 We can't see from where we will get energy to make our way any further but after lunch and a brief rest, I am sure we will get our second wind'